pelda2528/TV-APP/README.md

 # TV-APP
-The App writen with Javascript.
+The application is written in javascript